therealalexolthoff/twin-template/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing!
-This project is a **template**: the goal is for anyone to be able to fork it, personalize `context.py` and `rag_data/`, and deploy their own digital twin on GCP.
-Because of that, contributions should make the *template* more solid, flexible, or easier to extend — not just work for one person's specific twin.
+This project is a **template**: the goal is for anyone to be able to fork it, personalize `context.py` and `rag_data/`, and deploy their own AI chatbot on GCP.
+Because of that, contributions should make the *template* more solid, flexible, or easier to extend, not just improve it  for one person's specific chatbot.

 ## The shape of the project